EOFY Offer: 90% off your plan for your first 3 months

 Accumulated depreciation on the cash flow statement

-You add depreciation back to net income on the cash flow statement because it doesn't affect cash flow.
+You add depreciation back to net income on the cash flow statement because it doesn't involve actual cash leaving your business.
+This adjustment reflects that depreciation is an accounting expense, not a cash outflow.

 How to calculate accumulated depreciation